NVSL/QuadClass-Resources/labs/Sensing-And-Filtering/README.md

 * You can use the buttons too.
 For example, you could use the buttons to switch between parameters and adjust them with the knob.
 * Some enterprising groups have also use the gimbals to set parameters too.
 * You can send information over the serial port to your laptop to provide feedback to the user.
+* If you stall the motors (i.e., hold t7hem still with the throttle on), it may cause either your IMU reset, which will make it stop reporting any data.

 ## Tasks to Perform